steveaq/steveaq.github.io/_posts/2022-03-31-FBREF-Data-Scraping-Walk-Through-pt3.md

 smarts = ["Name",'Penalty Kicks Won','Fouls Drawn']
 ```

-Now that we have categorised our metrics lets take a look at their attacking numbers.
+Now that we have categorised our metrics let's take a look at their attacking numbers.

 ```python
 per_90_dataframe = appended_data_per90[attacking]